It’s almost impossible to put into words how important sleep is.

 Although it’s helpful to have a humidifier to help with dry air, it doesn’t do much to stop it from going near your eyes.
 Sleep masks do.
 They literally provide a physical barrier between the dry air and your eyes, preventing them from becoming dry and irritable.

 Sleep masks are also incredibly helpful for anyone that suffers from nocturnal lagophthalmos.
-This is where you can’t close your eyes fully during sleep, causing irritation and soreness.
+This is where you can’t close your eyes fully when snoozing, causing irritation and soreness.
 Over time, this can lead to severe eye problems or permanent eye damage.

 By forming an extra protective layer over the eyes to help keep the eyes hydrated, sleep masks can help keep the eyes healthy during the night.